460.3 Plant Inspection

 When sampling from the valve on a truck, a storage tank, or the plants’ binder supply line, discard enough material to drain all lines of any material already present.
 This is important to ensure that the sample is representative of the material being sampled and does not include any material from previous shipments.
-All PG binders must meet specifications after the introduction of any liquid anti-strip additives.
-Therefore, ensure that the samples are taken after the introduction of any liquid anti-strip additives.
+All PG binders must meet specifications after the introduction of liquid anti-strip or any other additives.
+Therefore, ensure that the samples are taken after the introduction of any additives.
 The inspector should either perform the sampling or observe the plant personnel conducting the sampling.
 Before sampling, make sure the can is clean and dry.
 Samples containing even small amounts of water usually cannot be tested and may also pose a hazard for the Central Laboratory personnel during the heating process.

 Leave approximately ½ in. of free space in the can to allow for proper sealing.
 However, do not substantially under fill the can.
 As soon as the sample has been taken, the lid should be secured tightly.
 Do not allow the can to sit in the rain and do not clean the can by dipping it in solvent.
-Allowing a hot can of binder to sit in the rain or submerging the can in solvent can create a vacuum inside the can that may draw the binder past the friction seal as the binder cools.
+Allowing a hot can of binder to sit in the rain or submerging the can in solvent can create a vacuum inside the can that may draw the contaminant past the friction seal as the binder cools.
 When necessary, the outside of the can should be cleaned with a rag dipped in solvent, taking care not to let the solvent accumulate near the friction seal.

 Label the can with the following information, keeping in mind that many samples will be identified only by the information on the sample container: